 Taking an over-the-counter pain reliever, such as ibuprofen, can be a preventative measure to reduce inflammation around the tooth and help with pain management.

 Figure you won’t be able to eat comfortably for several hours after the procedure, so eating two hours before your appointment is a good idea.

 Root canals are no longer a painful ordeal to be avoided.
 The procedure can preserve a damaged tooth for many years.

 If you need a root canal, contact our dental professionals at Sunrise Dental.
-Call or use our online booking tool.
+Call us today to book an appointment.